gethiox/HIDI/README.md

 - Embedded config directory, if config directory doesn't exist, application will create default one
 - Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
 - Support for optional HD44780 screens (16x2, 20x4) for displaying statistics
+- Relatively good default configurations for keyboards and gamepads

 ## In progress
 - Proper logging with multi-level debug option